kndang/Cybersecurity-Portfolio/Android-Farkle/README.md

 - ♻️ Hot Dice Bonus: Using all six dice in a single round will automatically re-roll all dice and points earned so far will carry over - giving them a chance to score even more
 - 🏆 Game ends when a player reaches 10,000 points

-Add all points from the current turn to their turn total.
-Immediately get a fresh set of six dice to continue rolling.

-Continue their turn—no need

 ## 📊 Scoring Table

 | Combination                        | Points     |